Observation of an Optical Spring in a Robustly Controlled Signal-Recycled Michelson Interferometer: Introduction

-An alternative method to enhance the optical spring constant involves integrating an optical parametric amplifier (OPA) into the signal-recycling cavity \cite{somiya2016}.
-Optical parametric amplification enables surpassing the Mizuno limit—the fundamental constraint on the product of sensitivity and bandwidth—without requiring an increase in the carrier field power \cite{korobko2017}.
-By employing an intracavity OPA, a significant enhancement of the optical spring constant is achievable without raising the incident laser power.
-The manipulation of mechanical responses via optical rigidity has been demonstrated in multiple experiments \cite{osshread,mani,anets}.
-Miyakawa \textit{et al.} first reported an important observation in 2006, demonstrating an optical spring whose stiffness exceeded that of the mechanical suspension.
-This result was achieved using a dual-recycled interferometer configuration with two arm cavities, known as resonant sideband extraction (RSE) \cite{osrse}.
-Concurrently, Corbitt \textit{et al.} demonstrated an optical spring effect with high stiffness utilizing a single optical cavity \cite{oscorbit}.
-While most experiments have relied on high-power cavities, Cripe \textit{et al.} successfully observed an optical spring using a hybrid optical setup that combined Michelson and Sagnac interferometric configurations \cite{Cripe2018}.
+An alternative method to enhancing the optical spring constant involves incorporating an optical parametric amplifier (OPA) within the signal-recycling cavity \cite{somiya2016}.
+Optical parametric amplification enables the interferometer to surpass the Mizuno limit—a fundamental constraint on the product of sensitivity and bandwidth—by modifying its quantum noise response \cite{korobko2017}.
+With an intracavity OPA, substantial enhancement of the optical spring constant can be achieved without increasing the incident laser power.
+The manipulation of mechanical responses via optical rigidity has been demonstrated in several experiments \cite{osshread,mani,anets}.
+In 2006, Miyakawa \textit{et al.} reported a significant observation: an optical spring with stiffness exceeding that of the mechanical suspension.
+This result was realized using a dual-recycled interferometer configuration with arm cavities, known as a resonant sideband extraction (RSE) interferometer\cite{osrse}.
+Around the same time, Corbitt \textit{et al.} demonstrated a high-stiffness optical spring using a single optical cavity \cite{oscorbit}.
+While most prior experiments utilized high-power cavities, Cripe \textit{et al.} successfully observed an optical spring in a hybrid setup combining Michelson and Sagnac interferometric configurations \cite{Cripe2018}.